voorhoede/lean-web-kit/src/client/components/social-share/readme.md

 - Tracks social interactions using Google Analytics

-* This feature doesn't work on iPhone/iPad, so when the user clicks on it, an error message is displayed.
+* This feature doesn't work on iPhone/iPad, so the button is not shown on these devices.

 ### Props: